How does the Tool Library Work?

 Do I need to clean a tool before returning it?

 We're not afraid of a little sawdust, but tools should be returned tidy.
 Please take the time to wipe, blow, vacuum, or rinse off any debris from your project(s).
+Dust Collectors and Shop Vacs should be emptied, and concrete/mudding tools should be properly cleaned and dryed.

 What happens if a tool is damaged, dirty or broken?